ComScore

 “Validating, or communicating that other people’s experiences are real and valid, is a really effective strategy to help diffuse intense emotions and lower defensiveness even before setting your boundary,” McMahon urges.
 “Even a simple, genuine acknowledgement of their feelings can go a long way.”
 Saying things like, “I completely understand that you’re upset, and it makes sense that you feel that way” or “I get that you feel neglected these days” ensures that your family member knows that you’re approaching them with empathy instead of hostility.
 Plus, McMahon adds, nothing gets someone’s blood boiling more than feeling like you’re dismissing their feelings.
 “Try to avoid dismissive comments like ‘You’re just being crazy” or “Calm down, there’s nothing wrong!’”

 Rather than speaking in generalizations, ask for something specific that your family member can do differently.
-McMahon tells us, “Even if you’re setting a boundary, people have an easier time with requests to do something instead of not doing something.”
+McMahon tells me, “Even if you’re setting a boundary, people have an easier time with requests to do something instead of not doing something.”

 She notes that it’s important to be clear about what you’re requesting, so there’s no room for confusion.
 “Frame the behavior you’re asking for in really objective terms.
 For example: ‘Can you please only text me after I’m done with work on weekdays, after 5 p.m.?’
 With objective, specific requests like these, it would be clear to both parties if he/she did what you asked.”

-3. Do: Sweeten the pot
+3. Sweeten the Pot

 Many times, a family member who needs to be reminded of boundaries is just trying to help or show that they care.
 In exchange for respecting your wishes, let them know a positive change or outcome if they honor your request.
 “Changing our habits or behaviors can be hard, so highlight the benefit for putting in the effort to respect your boundary,” McMahon explains.
 “It can be as simple as making explicit how it would make you feel: ‘If you text me after I’m done with work after 5 p.m., I’ll feel less stressed and overwhelmed when I respond,’ or ‘After 5 p.m., we can even FaceTime or have a phone conversation instead of just texting.’